rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Color Temperature Level Verification:**

    - For each stream, the test:
-     - Retrieves the available color temperature levels using `self.testtvSettings.getColorTemperatureInfo()`.
+     - Retrieves the supported color Temperatures.
      - Sets each color temperature level and prompts the user with a Yes/No question to confirm the level:
        - **"Has ColorTemp level {colorTemp} applied?
 (Y/N):"**
        - The user should respond with **Y** for Yes if the color temperature level is applied correctly or **N** for No if it is not.